-The REI Flash 45 stood out when it came to weight.
+The REI Flash 45 stands out when it comes to weight.
 For a little over two pounds, you get a removable brain, plenty of compression straps and a roomy main compartment for a 45-liter pack.
-Overall we loved some of the features on this pack, but it's lack of adjustability meant that it chaffed and didn't fit quite right, leaving us plenty sore and bruised the next day.
+Overall we love some of the features on this pack, but it's lack of adjustability meant that it chaffed and didn't fit quite right, leaving us plenty sore and bruised the next day.
 The smaller pack volume also means that your adventure options are limited.

 Comfort and Suspension

 Unfortunately, this was one of the least comfortable packs we tested, mostly because you can't adjust the pack.
 Essentially, you buy one of the limited size offerings, and it either fits or it doesn't.
-This strategy was chosen to save weight on the overall design, but when you are a half inch between sizes, this is the difference between chafing and not.
+This strategy was chosen to save weight on the overall design, but when you are a half-inch between sizes, this is the difference between chafing and not.
 Hip belts and torso heights aside, the back panel offers a mix between mesh and foam padding, which does a decent job at keeping moisture at bay.
-If you want the most sweat-free pack, check out the Aura AG.
 For such a minimalist pack, we were impressed by the Flash's thick and well-padded shoulder straps.

 The Flash also has an ultra-light Activflex LT wireframe that keeps the pack rigid when weighted down.
 The suspension system doesn't do the best job at delivering the pack's weight to your hips; our testers had sore shoulders after testing.
 However, this might be because the tester was in between sizes.

 At just a hair over two pounds, the Flash is one of the lightest packs in our lineup.
 However, without any adjustment systems, we felt that REI went a bit too far with this one.
 Trimming out any options for adjustments in the suspension system didn't do any favors to win us over with this pack.
-For five ounces more weight, you can wear the Granite Gear Blaze 60 that not only offers 15 additional liters but is also adjustable to fit your back.
+Other similarly light models in our test offer more comfort and adjustment.

 When it comes to features, the Flash 45 offers some great opportunities to adjust your kit.
 For example, The Flash offers an array of attachment points for compression straps that offer a wide variety of configurations to fit your needs.
 REI also advertises this pack as coming with two additional straps (although these did not come with the pack we tested).
-This setup allows for a range of adjustability that makes this smaller-volumed pack work with you better than say the Osprey Kyte 45.
+This setup allows for a range of adjustability that makes this smaller-volumed pack work with you.
 Where the Flash misses the mark is with fit adjustability.
 It simply doesn't exist.
 There is no way to extend or shorten the torso height, so you either fit into one of the three offered size options, or you don't.
 Our tester fell between sizes and ended up with bruises and chaffing after one day of use.

 The simple nature of the Flash means that there are not a lot of extraneous pockets.
 There are two exterior side pockets (non-zippered) on each side of the pack that helps hold a tent or shelter, an extra layer, as well as a water bottle.
 There is also an additional, roomy mesh pocket on the front of the pack, as well as a fairly spacious (and removable) pack brain.

-The Flash falls under $170, making it one of the more budget-friendly options for a lightweight backpacking pack.
-You get quite a fair amount of bang for your buck with this pack, but if you want a few more options (and more space) you might want to consider the Osprey Renn 65 or the The North Face Terra 55.
+The Flash falls under $200, making it one of the more budget-friendly options for a lightweight backpacking pack.
+You get quite a fair amount of bang for your buck with this pack, and you can buy with confidence backed by the REI 100% satisfaction guarantee.

 At a great value, the REI Flash 45 is a great, no-frills pack if the torso fits you.
 If not, we recommend checking out a few of our higher-rated, budget-friendly models.